shtaif/Qyu/README.md

 #### instance(`iterator`, `mapperFn`[, `options`])
 *(alias: instance#map)*
-For each iteration of `iterator`(for example, an array), queues `mapperFn` on instance, injected with the value and the index from that iteration.
+For each iteration of `iterator`(an array for example), queues `mapperFn` on instance, injected with the value and the index from that iteration.
 Optional `options` will be supplied the same for all job queuings included in this call.
 ```javascript
 const q = new Qyu({concurrency: 3});